xinxingwu-uk/Colab_Implementation-HeyGem/README.md

 > (b) Mount Google Drive

-> (c) Execute all cells in order.
+> (c) Execute all cells in order for Text2Video.ipynb.
 After completing implementation, a file 1004-r.mp4 will appear in your Google Drive folder

 <img src="resources/fig3.png" width="280">